Warning Icon A triangular warning icon with a bold exclamation mark

 Take usual precautions

-As of 11 January 2026, 202 suspected cases of dengue have been reported in Cuba since the start of the year.
-A total of 30,692 cases (19 deaths) were reported during 2025.
-Serotypes DENV-1, DENV-2 and DENV-3 were reported.
-Please see our Topics in Brief article for further details on dengue.
+As of 13 March 2026, two yellow fever cases have been reported in the department of Madre de Dios.
+Seven further cases are under investigation from various departments.
+49 cases of yellow fever (19 deaths) were reported in Peru during 2025.
+Please see our Topics in Brief article for further details on yellow fever.

 Take usual precautions